 8. Organisations we disclose to

-Sometimes, we disclose your information to our related entities or individuals or organisations outside ModMed Institute.
+Sometimes, we disclose your information to our related entities or individuals or organisations outside ModMed.
 Common situations in which we disclose your information include:

-- sharing your information with training service providers who provide ModMed Institute’s training solutions;
+- sharing your information with training service providers who provide ModMed’s training solutions;

 - disclosing your information to our contractors and other service providers (for example, in connection with external clinical teaching visits, to data management contractors, and to marketing and promotional contractors);